misiekofski/docker-for-testers/1_running_mysql_in_docker/readme.md

     Oops, another error.
 We tried to run another container with the same name as container already running.

 3. We need to delete container and running it again with password set by running two commands:

+- -env is for environmental variable, which sets up mysql root password (which we use later to login to database)

 ```posh
 docker rm test-mysql